PINTO0309/VSDLM/README.md

-# SDLM
+# VSDLM
-Speech detection by lip movement.
+Visual only speech detection by lip movement.

 - Datasets